-Discussions let you conduct online conversations with your students on course-related subjects.
+Discussions let you conduct online conversations with your students on course-related subjects in various places in your course.
+You can find all your course's discussions—in all their different statuses—in the Discussions view:

 - Available, future, closed, and deleted discussions